diego-aquino/mediakit/README.md

 ### Selecting specific download formats

-By default, MediaKit will download the specified video with the highest available resolution.
+By default, Mediakit will download the specified video with the highest available resolution.
 However, you can select specific download formats with the flag `--formats` (or its shorthand `-f`), followed by one or more desired formats:

 ```bash
 mediakit <video_url> [<output_path>] [-f | --formats]
 ```

 You can also download the audio (as `mp3`) or the video without audio by using the format options **`audio`** and **`videoonly`**, respectively.
-If no resolution is provided, MediaKit will download the media with highest quality, although you can select a specific resolution by adding it right after the option used (e.g. `-f audio 128kbps`).
+If no resolution is provided, Mediakit will download the media with highest quality, although you can select a specific resolution by adding it right after the option used (e.g. `-f audio 128kbps`).
 Check the examples bellow for more use details.

 > If a resolution is not available for the video, the download will fall back to the closest available resolution lower than the one specified.